I’m not a big fan of copycats. But sadly, they are a reality when running a creative business.

 Step 3: Determine the Copyright Agent

-Now that you have your web site’s host, you need to determine the exact person to send your notice to.
 Legally this person is called the Copyright Agent.
 Often the best way to determine this is to Google the web host.
 Once on the web host’s site, the Copyright Agent can be found by:

 - Clicking “Legal” or “Terms of Use” (often in the footer)

-- Selecting something like: “Copyright”, “Notice for Claims of Copyright Violations”, or “Agent for Notice”
+- Selecting something like “Copyright”, “Notice for Claims of Copyright Violations”, or “Agent for Notice”

 Step 4: Draft your Takedown Notice